Quick Quiz

 (c) Both (a) and (b)

-Option a – Only the senior-most judge of SC
+Option a – Only the senior-most judge of the Supreme Court

-Under which Article the President can appoint a judge of the Supreme Court as an acting CJI?
+Under which Article can the President appoint a Supreme Court judge to act as Chief Justice of India?

-(b) all States and Union Territories except J and K.
+(b) All states and Union Territories except Jammu & Kashmir

 (d) All of the above